Text that says "Scholar. Spy." with "Scholar" in white and "Spy" in red on a black background.

 A person in a suit sitting at an outdoor cafe, reading a newspaper with a glass of drink and pen on the table, other cafe patrons and city street visible in the background.

-James Linton is a former financial analyst and university lecturer.
-With a career spanning high finance and academic research, he brings layered authenticity to his spy thrillers.
-Linton’s writing blends cerebral intrigue with visceral tension, crafting espionage fiction that’s as emotionally intelligent as it is ruthlessly paced.
+James Burnett is a former financial analyst and now a university lecturer in linguistics in the UK.
+Burnett’s writing blends cerebral intrigue with visceral tension, crafting espionage fiction that is as emotionally intelligent as it is ruthlessly paced.
+He writes under a shroud of quiet anonymity.

 The Knox Files

-Ile Vermillion
+Île Vermillion

-January 2026
+January 2027

 A man in a suit stands in an arched stone doorway looking out at a large stone mansion surrounded by snow-covered ground.